 Bringing Your Belongings

-Limit items you plan to carry during the ceremony: You will need to lock valuables in your vehicle or ask a guest to carry bulky items as there is no available storage space and bags or purses are not flattering in your regalia.
-Make sure your shoes are comfortable enough to wear for walking across campus.
-Have extra bobby pins and safety pins on hand for attaching mortarboard and tassel as well as securing regalia hoods.
+When preparing for the ceremony, remember to minimize what you bring along.
+Valuables should be locked in your vehicle or you can ask a guest to hold larger items.
+Keep in mind that there is no storage space, and bags or purses don’t match the regalia.
+Make sure your shoes are comfortable for walking around campus.
+Have spare bobby pins and safety pins on hand for securing your mortarboard, tassels and regalia hoods.

 Graduates or Guests requiring ADA Accommodations or Assistance for the ceremony or other events should email commencement@uwa.edu, to make arrangements.